-Find the event to filter, click the More actions menu (…), then select Add Endpoint event filter.
+Find the event to create a filter, click the More actions button (…), then click Add Endpoint event filter.

 Since you can only create filters for endpoint events, be sure to filter the Events table to display events generated by the Elastic Endpoint.

-For example, in the KQL search bar, enter the following query to find endpoint network events:
+In the KQL search bar, enter the following query:

 event.dataset : endpoint.events.network.

-To create an event filter from the Event filters page:
+To create an event filter via the Event filters page:

 - Go to Manage → Event filters.

 Click Add Event Filter.
 The Add event filter flyout opens.

 - Enter a name for the event filter.